AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 Using this command provides more direct control over a channel than the play note command.
 It can be used to adjust the frequency of a channel that is already playing a note.

+Returns 1 on success, 0 for failure.

-Does not currently return a status.
+Prior to Console8 VDP 2.5.0 this command did not return a status.

 ### Special case: Frequency envelope